Ikromov247/bump_version/README.md

 ## Contributing

-If you want to contribute, start from checking the `todo` file.
+If you want to contribute, start from checking the `todo` file and the CONTRIBUTING.MD for rules.
-To suggest more features, create an issue with the tag `enhancement`.
+To suggest new features, create an issue with the tag `enhancement`.

 ## License